Julia Kubanek

-Named Vice President for Interdisciplinary Research at Georgia Tech

 Education and career

 Kubanek studied at Queen's University and got her Chemistry degree in 1991.
 She completed her doctoral studies in 1998 at the University of British Columbia.
-In 1998, she moved as post-doctoral researcher to the Scripps Institution of Oceanography in California and after, in 2001, to the University of Carolina in Wilmington.
+In 1998, she moved as post-doctoral researcher to the Scripps Institution of Oceanography in California and after, in 2001, to the University of North Carolina Wilmington.

 In 2001 she became Assistant Professor and in 2006 Associate Professor in the School of Biology and School of Chemistry & Biochemistry at the Georgia Institute of Technology.
 In 2009 she became Associate Chair of the School of Biology and Co-Director of the Center for Aquatic Chemical Ecology.
 From 2010 to 2013 she was Waernska Guest Professor in the University of Gothenburg, Sweden.
-Since 2011 she is Professor in the School of Biology and School of Chemistry & Biochemistry at Georgia Tech, and since 2014 she is Associate Dean for Research of the College of Sciences of Georgia Tech.
+Since 2011 she is Professor in the School of Biology and School of Chemistry & Biochemistry at Georgia Tech.
+Between 2014 and 2021, she was Associate Dean for Research of the College of Sciences of Georgia Tech.
+Since 2021, she is the Vice President for Interdisciplinary Research for Georgia Tech.